 For a long time, the organization’s LMS was the only available IT system to support the organization’s learning.
-Today, an average organization uses 23 different learning tools.
+Today, an average organization uses 23 different learning tools to help in making learning digital.

 In a series of articles, I describe how technology can accelerate the development to a learning organization where employees themselves drive their learning embedded in work and through collaboration